mklemm/jaxb-expression-plugin/plugin/README.md

 - Add an evaluator class (see below) to the compile and runtime classpath of your application.
 - Add jaxb-expression-plugin.jar to the classpath of the XJC.
 See below on examples about how to do that with Maven.
 - Enable extension processing in XJC by specifying the "-extension" command line option.
 See below for Maven example.
-- Enable jaxb-expressiont-plugin with "-Xexpression" on the XJC command line.
+- Enable jaxb-expression-plugin with "-Xexpression" on the XJC command line.
 - Specify the fully qualified name of the evaluator class in the XSD or binding-config file with the <evaluator>
   binding customization on the global or complexType level.
 - Add "expression" binding customizations to complexType definitions in your XSD or separate binding customization file.